-Applications for First Semester enrolment in single undergraduate units which are not to count for credit towards a degree or diploma should be lodged with the Centre for Open Education by 18 November 2005 and 27 January 2006 (two closing dates).
-Applications received after 27 January and up to 10 February 2006 will be accepted if accompanied by the late fee (\$100).
-Application forms, fee information and any further information are available from the Centre for Open Education.
-Mid-Year application closing date is 16 June 2006 with late applications (accompanied by the late fee) taken up to 14 July 2006.
+Applications for First Semester enrolment in single undergraduate units which are not part of a degree or diploma should be lodged with the Centre for Open Education by 16 November 2007 and 25 January 2008 (two closing dates).
+Applications received after 25 January 2008 and up to 8 February 2008 will be accepted if accompanied by the late fee (\$100).
+Application forms, fee information and any further information are available from the Centre for Open Education or online at www.coe.mq.edu.au/nonawd.htm Mid-Year applications closing date is 3 June 2008 with late applications (accompanied by the late fee) taken up to 1 July 2008.